-Stomatitis is swelling and redness of the lining of your mouth.
+Stomatitis, also called oral mucositis, is swelling and redness of the lining of your mouth.
 It can cause painful sores that can make it hard for you to eat, drink, or swallow.
-Stomatitis is a common problem for people getting cancer treatment.
-It can be a side effect of chemotherapy or of radiation to the mouth area.
-Your doctor may prescribe pain medicines or mouth rinses to treat stomatitis.
+It's a common side effect of cancer treatments such as some chemotherapy and radiation.
+Your doctor may prescribe pain medicines or mouth rinses to treat it.

 Go to https://www.healthwise.net/patientEd

-Enter U797 in the search box to learn more about "Stomatitis in Cancer: Care Instructions."
+Enter U797 in the search box to learn more about "Stomatitis From Cancer Treatment: Care Instructions".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.